Medical Interpreter Use in Healthcare

 Statistics

-It is estimated that over 25 million Americans have limited English proficiency (LEP), putting them at risk for poor health outcomes due to language barriers (20).
-Some certain groups and populations have a higher risk for LEP.
-Those who do not speak English in their homes, immigrants, and those with lower educational levels identify as higher risk (21).
+It is estimated that over 25 million Americans have limited English proficiency (LEP), which puts them at risk for poor health outcomes due to language barriers (20).
+Certain groups and populations are at higher risk for LEP.
+Those who do not speak English in their homes, immigrants, and those with lower educational levels are at higher risk (21).

-LEP creates barriers to accessing healthcare, understanding health information, and preventative health care.
+LEP creates barriers to accessing healthcare, understanding health information, and preventive health care.
 Also, LEP has been linked to chronic health conditions.

 LEP patients have (21):